The Chola Dynasty: Rulers, Administrations, Decline

 Key Features of the Administration:

 • Balance of Power: The Chola system maintained a delicate balance between central control and local autonomy.
-While the central authority ensured overall unity, local assemblies addressed specific needs of their communities.
+While the central authority ensured overall unity, local assemblies addressed the specific needs of their communities.

 • Bureaucracy: A well-organized bureaucracy manages various administrative tasks.
 Officials were appointed based on merit and experience, ensuring efficient functioning.